-Supermarket French onion dip will be a thing of the past when you try this healthy homemade version.
+Supermarket healthy french onion dip will be a thing of the past when you try this healthy homemade version.
 Using a base of yogurt with just a hint of mayo and caramelized onions, this dip is packed with flavor and perfect for serving with veggies and crackers!

 High Protein Snacks

-I love bite-sized snacks like these coconut protein balls.
+I love bite-sized snacks like these no bake protein balls.
 They are easy to make, packed with nutrients, 5g of protein per portion, and help to curb a sweet tooth!
 They make for the perfect pre/post-workout snack!

 Is it breakfast, dessert, or a snack?
 Who knows, but I’ll enjoy them as all three!
 These protein waffles are packed with protein powder, greek yogurt, eggs, oats, and no added sugar for a naturally gluten-free, sugar-free snack.
 And all at a whopping 21g protein per portion!!